Disclaimer: NOT BLOODY MINE!

 "Robin!
 What happened, are you all right?"

-Robin realised that he had been wishing that his guardian was still asleep but so was clearly not the case.
+Robin realized that he had been wishing that his guardian was still asleep but so was clearly not the case.

 "I'm fine, I just…" Robin thought on his feet… well… 'in Slade's arms' but it worked out well enough, "… stepped on something sharp.
 Slade didn't want me to get the wound dirty."